nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 **Checking validity of data input**

 1. If the command recognised is the add command, the parameters will first be checked for their validity.
-The following functios will be called in sequence:
+The following functions will be called in sequence:
 	- isValidDate()
 	- checkNumInput()
 	- illegalCharacterChecker()